 Encouraged to apply abroad?
 We’re glad!
 Head on to this blog for tips on how to plan your study abroad.

 The best way to ensure you settle in as smoothly as possible is to make sure you can make payments as smoothly as possible.
 Niyo is offering a global card with zero forex markup to make your money transactions much easier, no matter where you are.
 With this card, you can load money from any Indian bank account at any time and spend it abroad without worrying about exchange rates or additional charges.
-It is also much cheaper than international credit cards, forex cards, or wire transfer!
+It is also much cheaper than international credit cards, forex cards, or wire transfers!
 Not only does it work instantaneously, but you also save up on all these extra charges that you would otherwise have to pay.
-Over 20K smart students have saved aprox 40 Million by using the Niyo card!
+Over 100K smart students have saved approx 200 Million by using the Niyo Global card!

 Take full advantage of all the opportunities you get!
 Remember that education isn’t limited to what you learn in class, but also comes with the experience you gain from living in a new place.
 All our best wishes are with you!